Showing posts with label Disabled Access (Full). Show all posts

 Scotter - St Peter

 Our beautiful church has parts dating back to the 11th century, and unique 17th century ‘Ringers Rhymes’.
-Bell ringers will be in the church on both days, giving short demonstration sessions with a chance to try your hand at bell ringing (suitable 10yrs upwards).
-For a small fee, the able bodied can climb the tower to view the bells and our 1848 James Harrison clock in its original case, complete with interesting notation and graffiti.
-Plant sale Saturday.
+Bell ringers will be in attendance and giving demonstrations throughout the weekend.
+The able bodied can climb the tower to view the bells and our 1848 James Harrison clock in its original case with notation and graffiti (small fee).
+Please ring 07971026272 on the day for times of tower visits.
+A display by the local art group around the church, a mini cake stall and light refreshments.

 Get Involved and Spread the Word!